Harshith-P-lab/Voice-based-music-search/README.md

 # Voice-based-music-search

-This is voice based music search project where the requirements are:
+This is voice based music search project where the requirements are:/n Flask pyttsx3
-Flask
-pyttsx3
 SpeechRecognition